Earlwood

 Earlwood is a suburb of Sydney, in the state of New South Wales, Australia.
 Earlwood is located 10 kilometres south-west of the Sydney central business district, and is part of the Canterbury-Bankstown area.
 It is in the local government area of the City of Canterbury-Bankstown.

 Earlwood stretches from the southern bank of the Cooks River to the northern bank of Wolli Creek.
 Wolli Creek (the suburb), Turrella and Bardwell Park lie to the south across Wolli Creek, while Canterbury, Hurlstone Park and Marrickville are located to the north and east across Cooks River.
 The locality of Undercliffe is part of the suburb.
 Clemton Park adjoins the suburb to the west.
 Earlwood is primarily residential with some commercial developments around the main road, Homer Street.

 History

+Early history

 Earlwood began as a land grant obtained by John Parkes in 1827.
-John Parkes and his sons operated logging camp called Parkes Camp in 1829 and felled the timber on his 50-acre grant.
-Later it became known as Parkestown.
+John Parkes and his sons operated a logging camp called Parkes Camp in 1829 and felled the timber on his 50-acre grant.
+Later, it became known as Parkestown.
 The name was changed to Forest Hill around 1905-06 and changed again to Earlwood in 1918.
-'Wood' reportedly commemorated a former mayor of Canterbury and 'Earl' was the name of two brothers who owned a pig and poultry farm on Wolli Creek.
-The Woodearl' estate was a subdivision in the area of Earlwood Primary School.